 Unfortunately, nobody will win this battle.

-If Lynch breaks down and fully complies, his answers will be bland.
+If Lynch does break down and fully comply, his answers will be bland.
 Lynch already has a disdain for the media, and being forced to speak does not help.
-The league wants its players to speak to promote upcoming games and events.
+The league wants their players to speak to promote upcoming games and events.
 If Lynch does not fulfill his obligation in the future, other players may follow his example, which could create more problems for the NFL.

 Regardless, this situation is ugly.